shubhadityaburela/DL-ROM/README.md

 # MLbasedModelReduction

-This code is developed for academic purposes under the ongoing research of implementing Machine Learning algorithms for non-intrusive model order reduction of transport processes in fluid dynamics.
+This code is developed for academic purposes under the ongoing research of implementing Machine Learning algorithms for non-intrusive model order reduction of transport processes in non-linear dynamics.

 Note: This code is under development and constant monitoring